PDP–Laban (2021): Background

-Events
+History

-Dispute
+Schism

-On March 12, 2021, Senator Manny Pacquiao warned PDP–Laban party members to stop moves that are "unauthorized" by the party following the officers and members signing a resolution encouraging Duterte to run for vice president.
+On March 12, 2021, Senator Manny Pacquiao warned PDP–Laban party members to stop moves that are "unauthorized" by the party, following the partylist's officers and members signing a resolution encouraging Duterte to run for vice president.
 On March 31, 2021, Pacquiao told Energy Secretary Alfonso Cusi not to "divide" and "poison" the minds of the party members amidst talks of the party's lineup for the 2022 elections.
-The former added that he would not retract his statement that the Cusi is prioritising politics over the COVID-19 pandemic.
+The former added that he would not retract his statement that Cusi is prioritising politics over the COVID-19 pandemic.

 Pacquiao also intervened regarding the disputes in the South China Sea.
 On May 3, 2021, Pacquiao said that Duterte's stance against China about the West Philippine Sea weakened following the 2016 elections, describing his response to them as "lacking."
-Pacquiao also stated that Duterte must fulfill his promise to "ride a jetski" and flag the country's flag there.
-On May 27, the PDP–Laban said that Pacquiao ordered its members to not to attend the party assembly organized by Cusi.
+Pacquiao also stated that Duterte must fulfill his promise to "ride a jetski" and raise the country's flag there.
+On May 27, the PDP–Laban said that Pacquiao ordered its members not to attend the party assembly organized by Cusi.
 On May 30, Pacquiao requested a meeting with Duterte to "set the agenda for the legitimate national council meeting."
 On May 31, PDP–Laban voted for a resolution that urged Duterte to run as vice president in 2022 presidential elections.
 Duterte called on the party to "stand together and remain united" amidst the approaching 2022 elections.

-On June 2, in a Senate hearing regarding the Luzon blackouts, Pacquiao slammed Cusi for focusing on PDP–Laban dispute instead of addressing the rotational blackouts in Luzon.
+On June 2, in a Senate hearing regarding the Luzon blackouts, Pacquiao slammed Cusi for focusing on the PDP–Laban dispute instead of addressing the rotational blackouts in Luzon.
 On June 3, Pacquiao criticized Cusi for a series of power outages in Luzon attributed to the hot weather which increased demand for electricity power.
 Cusi, in a press briefing in Malacañang, asserted that the power supply is normal and sufficient.
 On June 7, 2021, on his interview with Karen Davila of ABS-CBN News, Pacquiao said to the supporters of Sara Duterte: "let's give others a chance."
 He added that being president requires being "anointed by God" and, despite the dispute with Duterte, he will not leave PDP–Laban.
 On June 8, 2021, Duterte said that Pacquiao should "study first" before making comments regarding Duterte's foreign policy over China.
 On July 2, Senate President Tito Sotto believed that Senator Koko Pimentel had the authority to stop the dispute within the PDP-Laban, which was founded by Pimentel's father, late Senate President Aquilino Pimentel Jr. Former Senator Antonio Trillanes said that the PDP-Laban was just "playing" Pacquiao, and also accused Duterte of "controlling the party."